SWIFTSIM/ReduceSnapshots/README.md

  5. A new virtual snapshot file is produced for the new snapshot files.

 Example job scripts for various FLAMINGO simulations are provided.

+Some snapshots do not contain any halos.
+Reduced snapshots for these snapshots are trivial, but can be hard to produce, since SOAP does not run on these snapshots. `create_empty_reduced_snapshot.py` can be used to generate empty reduced snapshots for those: snapshots that have the same structure as the other reduced snapshots, but that only contain size 0 datasets.
+This makes it possible to blindly run scripts on all reduced snapshots, even the empty ones.